Wolkjes/server/README.md

 With this repository you can easily run our entire project on a server.

+It is not done completely be sure to read this: [FrontAndBackend](FrontAndBackend/READMEFrontAndBackend)

 If you want to edit the backend or frontend locally, then you will also need this repository to have a working website.

 ## PostgresQL